Schmeckfest: Beginning

 South Dakota Mennonite College was founded in 1900, and three years later, classes began in "The College" building (today's "Music Hall"), located one-quarter mile south of the downtown area of Freeman, S.D.
 Today, Freeman Academy is a private Christian school for grades 1-12.

 The first Schmeckfest was Friday, March 13, 1959.
 The German "tasting festival" was served buffet style in the basement of Pioneer Hall in Freeman, SD.
 All guests were encouraged to "take all you want, but eat all you take".
 The cost of meal tickets was one dollar for adults and fifty cents for grade school children.
 Preschool-aged kids ate free.
 Serving began at 5:00 p.m. followed at 7:00 by a "period of relaxation with recorded German music" and a talent program.
 The popularity of that first festival exceeded expectations; many people were disappointed to learn the food was gone by the time they arrived.
 But the organizers, the Freeman Junior College Women's Auxiliary, saw the interest in the event and the potential it offered.
 The second Schmeckfest was held in 1960 and the festival became an annual event.

-Since then Schmeckfest has expanded to two days, then to three days and now to four days — two days for two consecutive weekends in March or April.
+Since then Schmeckfest has expanded to two days, then to three days and later to four days — two days for two consecutive weekends in March or April.
+Following a three-year hiatus due to the Covid-19 pandemic in 2020-22, Schmeckfest returned in 2023 as a one-weekend festival; that format continues.